SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 # The following versions have been eliminated:

-*Notes: These versions of the Bible are actually really good, they just fail to defend Jesus deity in the most important ways.
-They should be looked at as outdated and not using the oldest and best manuscripts.*
+*Notes: These versions of the Bible are actually really good, they should just be looked at as outdated and not using the oldest and best manuscripts.*

 *The Expanded Bible (EXB) contains the alternate reading of Jude 5 in the footnotes, It would otherwise have been eliminated.*